-- Summer Senior Picnics have been offering opportunities to socialize with their friends and neighbors for 27 years and counting!
-The 2020 picnic season begins just after Memorial Day, and ends just before Labor Day.
-Volunteers of all ages will be needed at each picnic to help with set-up and clean-up, and to bring meals to the handicapped attendees; and at the Office for the Aging to make reminder calls prior to each picnic.
+- Summer Senior Picnics have been offering opportunities to socialize with their friends and neighbors for 28 years and counting!
+The 2020 picnic season took place in drive-thru format with more seniors served than ever before.
+For 2021, volunteers of all ages will be needed at each picnic to help with set-up, meal handoffs, and clean-up.

 Each of the above programs operates with essential assistance from Office for the Aging volunteers.
-For more information about volunteer opportunities, click here for a brochure and application form. email firstname.lastname@example.org, or call (845) 486-2544.
+For more information about volunteer opportunities, click here for a brochure and application form, or email firstname.lastname@example.org.

 View our Recreation and Services Programs below for detailed information.